German Shepherd Puppy Training: A Complete, Practical Guide for First-Time Owners

 • Redirecting unwanted actions

-Final Thoughts: Raise a Confident Companion
+Raise a Confident Companion

 Frequently Asked Questions

-4. Is Crate Training Safe for a German Shepherd Puppy?
+4. Is Crate Training Safe for a German Shepherd Puppy

-5. Are German Shepherds Easy to Train?
+5. German Shepherds Training Ease

 References